 You will have an opportunity to practice speaking in Italian throughout the course.
 In all 6 module weeks, you will have presentations, and individual and pair recordings.
-You will receive 15% of your oral performance grade on the tasks (e formal presentations), and 10% on your Canvas oral activities.
+You will receive 15% of your oral performance grade on the tasks (e formal presentations), and 10% on your Canvas oral activities (Voice Threads and recordings).
 Please reach out to your peers via Canvas to establish a contact, so that you can do pair work.